jakubwosko/React/README.md

-#pmcalc 1.1
+*** pmcalc 1.1 ***

-Calculator with prime test.
-React + JS + Electron.
+PmCalc is calculator with prime test function (PM).

+Calculator is written in JavaScript, React and Electron framework.

 To compile it yourself you need React & Babel libraries locally.